DLA Piper: Formation and growth (2005–2010)

 DLA Piper was formed in 2005 after a merger between DLA, Piper Rudnick, and Gray Cary Ware & Freidenrich.
 The merger created one of the largest law firms in the world at the time and the largest firm in the UK.
 In 2006 the firm's name was shortened from DLA Piper Rudnick Gray Cary US LLP to DLA Piper.
 In 2005, DLA Piper launched New Perimeter, an international pro bono initiative that provides legal assistance in underserved regions.

 Throughout this period, the firm continued to open offices in Mexico City and São Paulo, as well as expanding its presence in Europe, the Middle East, and Asia-Pacific.
 The firm also grew in the Australasian region through a series of mergers and acquisitions, including an exclusive alliance with Australian firm Phillips Fox in 2006.
 Also in 2006, DLA Piper expanded its Middle Eastern presence by opening an outpost in Doha, Qatar, later opening an office in Abu Dhabi, United Arab Emirates in 2008.

 In 2008, DLA Piper opened an office in Kuwait as a joint venture with Kuwaiti law firm Al Wagayan, Al Awadhi & Al Saif to provide legal services to international and local clients operating under the DLA Piper Kuwait moniker.

-In the US, the firm expanded into markets such as Houston, Texas, where it opened a practice focused on energy law in 2008.
+In the US, the firm expanded into areas such as Houston, Texas, where it opened a practice focused on energy law in 2008.

 Recent developments (Since 2010)

 In 2010, DLA Piper entered into an cooperative agreement with Brazilian firm Campos Mello Advogados, located in Rio de Janeiro and São Paulo.

 In 2011, DLA Phillips Fox (Australia) integrated with DLA Piper to become DLA Piper Australia.
 DLA Phillips Fox (New Zealand) followed suit, becoming DLA Piper New Zealand in 2015.

 By February 2012, DLA became the largest firm in the world by headcount with over 4,000 attorneys, and opened an office in Paris through a partnership with Frieh Bouhenic.

-In 2013-2014, the firm expanded to Seoul, Indonesia, Namibia, Algeria and Mexico City.
+In 2013–2014, the firm expanded to Seoul, Indonesia, Namibia, Algeria and Mexico City.

 In 2014, it named Simon Levine managing partner, Global co-Chair and Global co-CEO.
 His term was extended through 2024 to align with the appointment of Frank Ryan as Americas Chair, Global co-Chair and Global co-CEO in 2021.

 In 2016, DLA Piper opened an office in San Juan, Puerto Rico.
 The Portuguese firm ABBC and the Danish firm LETT joined DLA Piper in March 2017.
 In 2019, DLA Piper opened its Dublin office.
 In 2023, DLA Piper entered into the digital space and launched TOKO, a blockchain-based tokenisation platform with its Aldersgate Digital Ledger Solutions (DLS) group.

 In 2021, DLA Piper was the third largest law firm in the United States by revenue.

-In June 2025, Former UK Prime Minister, David Cameron, joined the law firm as a consultant.
+In June 2025, former UK Prime Minister, David Cameron, joined the law firm as a consultant.

 Offices

+DLA Piper office in Palo Alto, California.

 DLA Piper has 80 offices in more than 40 countries across the Americas, Asia Pacific, Australasia, Europe, Africa and the Middle East.